 Parenting Toddlers

 Toddlerhood is an amazing time in child development.
-Young minds are brimming with creativity, bodies are aching for movement, and emotions are begging to be expressed.
-Parenting toddlers can be the most exhausting time in parenthood.
+Young minds are brimming with creativity.
+Bodies are aching for movement, and emotions are begging to be expressed.
+Parenting toddlers can also be the most exhausting time in parenthood.

 Toddlers can be loud, boisterous, erratic, funny, messy, witty and smart all at the same time.
-They soak up everything they see and hear and that includes ourreactions to their actions.
+They soak up everything they see and hear, and that includes our

 Toddlers are learning about their emotions too.
 The focus on emotional learning is the greatest between the ages of zero and four.

-During this time, toddlers operate primarily from the emotional center of their brains and need to be attached to a loving, supportive adult in order to develop the emotional and social competency that will lay the foundation for all future learning.
+During this time, toddlers operate primarily from the emotional center of their brains and need to be attached to a loving, supportive adult in order to develop the emotional and social competency and trust.
+This is the foundation for all future learning.

 If you can remember just three important rules about toddlerhood - it may make your go of it a little bit easier.